I long for a world where we are more thoughtful, considerate and kinder to each other. I hope to fulfill my vision through my poetry art.

 My inspiration to create art and poetry came from having ADHD and Dyslexia.
 I feel very deeply, with passion and with all my heart.
 I think primarily in images.
 It’s easy for me find patterns and connections between unrelated things which helps with creating metaphors.
 I can manipulate objects in my brain easily, turn it around and see it in different angles.
 I think in 3D and this is an advantage for drawing but not for reading because words are 2D.

-Since I have dyslexia and a very a short attention span, my poetry is short but I think it captures the whole picture.
+Since I have dyslexia and ADHD, my poetry is short but I think it captures the whole picture.
 I want to share my world with people through my poetry art.